5 Items Of Essential First Aid Kit For The Outdoors

 Gaffa tape – what can’t be mended with gaffa tape?

 Nothing too controversial here – standard first aid kit.
 They can be used to stem blood loss, tie in splints, or soaked in water, can be used to cool a hyperthermic casualty by wrapping the sodden cloth around the casualty’s neck and wrists.
-Given the choice between these and any other bandage – these would be the ones I’d choose.
+Given the choice between these and any other bandage – these would be the ones I’d choose to carry.

 And, don’t buy the heavy cotton ones that you’ll use on a first aid course.
 Instead get yourself some Calico ones for under a pound a piece.
 These pack small and weigh next to nothing too.
 Personally I carry three.